top of page

 6. Hiisi, demon, originally meaning sacred grove, later a mean goblin.

-7. Iku-Turso, a malevolant sea monster, probably the same as Tursas.
+7. Iku-Turso, a malevolent sea monster, is probably the same as Tursas.

 8. Ilmarinen, the great smith, maker of heaven.
 Designed the Sampo mill of fortune.
 Originally a male spirit of air.

-9. Ilmatar, female spirit of air; the daughter of primeval substance of creative spirit.
+9. Ilmatar, the female spirit of air; the daughter of the primeval substance of creative spirit.
 Mother of Vainamoinen in Kalevala.

 11. Kalenvanpoika, a giant hero who can cut down forests and mow down huge meadows, identical with the Estonian national epic hero Kalevpoeg.

-12. Kave, ancient god of sky, later the deity of the lunar cycle.
+12. Kave, an ancient god of the sky, later the deity of the lunar cycle.
 Father of Vainamoinen.
 Also, Kaleva.

 13. Kullervo, tragic antihero.
 Model for Turin Turambar in Tolkiens Silmarillion.